Warsaw itinerary: how to spend one day in Warsaw

-The church was originally built in the Gothic style and was dedicated to St. Anne, the mother of the Virgin Mary.
-It was built by the Teutonic Knights, a Catholic religious order that played a significant role in the history of Poland and the surrounding regions.
+The church was originally built in the Gothic style by the Teutonic Knights, a Catholic religious order that played a significant role in the history of Poland.
+It was dedicated to St. Anne, the mother of the Virgin Mary.

-In the 17th century, the church was rebuilt in the Baroque style, with the addition of a new altar, pulpit, and organ.
-The interior of the church was also decorated with frescoes, sculptures, and paintings.
+In the 17th century, the church was rebuilt in the Baroque style and the interior of the church was decorated with frescoes, sculptures, and paintings.

 The church is well worth a visit.
 The church is home to a number of important works of art, including a 14th-century sculpture of the Virgin Mary and a 17th-century painting of St. Anne.
 You can also visit the bell tower for some nice views over Warsaw.

 The Royal Palace was the residence of those that ruled Poland from the 14th century.
 First the Masovian dukes and later the Polish kings.
 Later the Presidential palace took over its role.

 The castle was then completely destroyed in WW2.
 Like the Old town, it was rebuilt in its original state and is now a museum.

 From the Royal Palace you can wander into the streets of the old town.
 One of the most scenic parts of Warsaw.
 Within the old town are several noteworthy buildings.
 One of them is the Johannes cathedral.

 The history of this Roman catholic church goes back to the 14th century.
 During the uprising of Warsaw the church was blown up.
 Much effort has been done to restore the Gothic facade.
 The crypts below the church still have the tombs of important Polish dukes and kings.

 The Saint Martin’s church is another beautiful 14th century church that you will come across wandering the streets of the old town.